milanaryal/milanaryal.github.io/src/_pages/qna.md

 ---
-title: "Q&A"
+title: "Questions & answers"
-tagline: "Questions & answers"
+tagline: "General knowledge virtual quiz"
-description: "A list of frequently asked questions with answers."
+description: "Get to know about Milan Aryal with a list of questions and answers."
 layout: "minimal"
 permalink: "/qna/"
 sitemap: false